grafana/agent/docs/configuration/traces-config.md

 #   - `ip`, `net.host.ip` and `k8s.pod.ip`, `hostname` match spans tags.
 #   - `connection` inspects the context from the incoming requests (gRPC and HTTP).
 #
+# Tracing instrumentation is commonly the responsible for tagging spans
+# with IP address to the labels mentioned above.
+# If running on kubernetes, `k8s.pod.ip` can be automatically attached via the
+# downward API.
+For example, if you're using OTel instrumentation libraries, set
+# OTEL_RESOURCE_ATTRIBUTES=k8s.pod.ip=$(POD_IP) to inject spans with the sender
+# pod's IP.
+#
 # By default, all methods are enabled, and evaluated in the order specified above.
 # Order of evaluation is honored when multiple methods are enabled.
 prom_sd_pod_association: